imyhalex/EbbinghausFlashcardApp/README.md

 2. **Install Dependencies**
    - Ensure that you have **.NET SDK (version 8.0 or higher)** installed.
    - Install any required NuGet packages.
+You can find them in the `EbbinghausFlashcardApp.csproj`.

 3. **Configure the Database**
    - Update the `appsettings.json` file with your Azure SQL Database connection string.